Ermi15/SIMS/README.md

 - Dependency Inversion Principle (DIP)

-## ▶️ How to Run
+## ▶️ How to Run the Application (Windows)

-### From Source (IntelliJ):

-1. Clone repo

-2. Open in IntelliJ

-3. Add JavaFX SDK to libraries

-4. Run `src/view/Main.java`

-### If JAR Provided:
+#### Requirements

-* Run `run.bat` (Windows) or use:
+* JDK 21 or higher

-`bash
-java --module-path "path/to/javafx/lib" --add-modules javafx.controls,javafx.fxml -jar Student-Information-Management-System.jar`
+* Running the Application

+⚠️ Do NOT double-click the JAR file

+* Clone the repository

+Run the application using:

+    run.bat

+The BAT file ensures JavaFX modules are correctly loaded at runtime.

+## 📦 Executable JAR

+The executable JAR file is included at the project root:

+    SIMS.jar

 ## 💾 Data Persistence